CommandShiftHQ/javascript-basics/README.md

 # JavaScript Basics

 This repository is amined at helping you to get to grips with the basics of problem-solving in JavaScript.
-It will also introduce you to writing code against unit tests, as well as working with a linter.
+It will also introduce you to writing code against unit tests.

 The repository contains a load of test cases to solve the different challenges set in the week 2 walkthrough.